Supported by Hafele Home

 Gas outlet: this is more of a practical design detail but if you’re planning the outdoor kitchen from scratch (particularly for new builds) be sure to run a gas outlet to the space so you won’t need to continually change over gas bottles for your barbeque.
 It also creates a more streamlined result.

-We hope this guide to designing the ultimate alfresco kitchen has helped you to design a space that will be used for countless BBQs, parties and outdoor dining for years to come!
+Has this guide to designing the ultimate alfresco kitchen helped you to design a space?
+Can we help you with anything else?
 Do you have any other tips to add?
 Share them in the comments below!